 Karma as a cellular data provider has a history - and it's not all good.

-Karma made headlines late in 2015 when it announced an unlimited data plan called 'Neverstop' for $50/month.
+Karma started out as a Sprint-based MVNO, and made headlines late in 2015 when it announced an unlimited data plan called 'Neverstop' for $50/month.
 Though speeds were capped at a modest 5Mbps, this plan generated a huge amount of interest from those desperate for a truly unlimited cellular data plan - and Karma sold a lot of hotspots.

 It only took Karma a few weeks to discover that the usage demands of the Neverstop plan were higher than it could deliver, and in February 2016 Karma canceled the Neverstop plan entirely and introduced the Pulse plan instead.